You are here.

-If your need a secure chat app (that do not track your contacts) and a private-encrypted email service (that do not read your emails to sell ads), don't be ashamed to try:
+If your need a secure chat app (that do not track your contacts) and a private-encrypted email service (that do not read your emails to sell ads), try:

 You probably use a cloud storage service, and that's good, especially if have encryption capabilities.

 However, sometimes you want to temporary share files with privacy, and your can't.